 |No opportunity for remorse||Opportunities to express remorse|

-The first 3 items seem to be punitive in my Daily Engagement Assessment set up.
+The first 3 items seem to be punitive in the classroom Daily Engagement Assessment set up.
 But the question remains.
 When students sign up for a language class because they feel obligated to do so for college admissions, how do we change the culture from a rules and punishment basis to a relationship and accountability basis?
 I’m not sure I see the clear path at this point in my reading.
 Even so, I want to move toward the restorative column.
 So how do we get there?
 Over the last few years my classroom has moved from the above Daily Engagement Assessment.
 I have found a focus on relationship with clear communication of the course standards creates an environment closer to what I hope for the classroom.

 On page 9, I connect to the idea that many consequences are actually punishments.
 Often times, punishments create more distance between teacher and students.
 This distance goes against our goal of creating student driven comprehension based classrooms.
 Punishments lead us into deficit thinking about students where we focus on what they are not doing instead of what they can do.
-But how do we hold students accountable when they engage in disruptive behavior without punishments?
+But how do we hold students accountable when they engage in disruptive behavior?
 So far, the book describes why punishments are harmful.
 We leverage our power over students when we use punishments.
 This leverage of power does not create accountability but it does create negativity toward the one leveraging the power.
-This makes sense to me and I hope the book offers more about ways other than punishments to hold students accountable without the leverage of a power dynamic.
+This makes sense to me and I hope the book offers more about ways to hold students accountable without the leverage of a power dynamic.